sinch/android-contact-chooser/README.md

          //once the asynctask is complete, display a toast message with the normalized phone number
          @Override
          protected void onPostExecute(String normalizedPhoneNumber) {
-             //if you want to make a call with Sinch, this is the place to do it!
+             //if you want to make a call with sinch, this is the place to do it!
              Toast.makeText(getApplicationContext(), normalizedPhoneNumber, Toast.LENGTH_LONG).show();
          }